elliot736/cedar-gate/README.md

 Every log line includes the `requestId` for correlation.
 The request ID is forwarded to backends as `X-Request-Id`.

-### Request tracing
+### Request Tracing

 - Generates a unique ID per request (or accepts the client's `X-Request-Id` header)
 - Forwards the ID to backends as `X-Request-Id`
 - Includes the ID in all response headers and log lines
 - Sub-millisecond duration tracking via `process.hrtime.bigint()`

+---

-## Rate limiting strategies
+## Rate Limiting Strategies

-cedar-gate includes two rate limiting strategies, selected per-tier via entity attributes:
+cedar-gate includes two rate limiting strategies, selected per-tier via entity attributes.

-### Token bucket
+### Token Bucket

 Allows controlled bursts up to capacity, then sustains a steady rate.
 Good for APIs that need to handle occasional spikes.